 Choosing the right website can be a bit tricky.
 It all depends on your desired features and other important factors such as speed, maintenance, customer support, functionality, and cost.

 Throughout our training on E-Commerce and Digital Marketing, we use WordPress as the preferred Content Management System (CMS) over other platforms such as Joomla and Drupal.
 Furthermore, WordPress is preferable over “Website Builders” such as Wix, Squarespace.com, Weebly, among others.

-The reason is simple: WordPress is very popular and is widely used by entrepreneurs and business firms.
+The reason is simple: WordPress is very popular and widely used by entrepreneurs and business firms.
 Aside from it being free and Open Source, it also has powerful features.
 The WordPress CMS is designed not just to create and handle digital content, but also for more advanced and complex applications such as for online stores.
-In addition to that, there’s the integration and support with other platforms that supercharge WordPress to have desired functionalities in executing a better and more effective digital marketing.
+In addition to that, there is the integration and support with other platforms that supercharge WordPress to have desired functionalities in executing a better and more effective digital marketing.

-And when it comes to E-Commerce platforms, we highly recommend WooCommerce in addition to WordPress.
+When it comes to E-Commerce platforms, we highly recommend WooCommerce in addition to WordPress.

 WooCommerce is a WordPress plugin that easily allows you to set up an online store with WordPress.
 It is very flexible and provides multiple solutions when you sell online.
 You can sell anything, anywhere, anytime.

 Of course, other E-Commerce platforms compatible with WordPress like Magento and BigCommerce are worth mentioning as well.
 However, Woocommerce is more suitable for beginners.

 Our training intends to equip aspiring Freelancers with the necessary skills in E-Commerce and Digital Marketing.
 For this reason, the platforms WordPress and WooCommerce are the perfect training ground for them.
 It gives them complete control over their websites, allows them to explore, and test the platforms; thereby, this gives them experiences which they can utilize in offering services to clients in the future.